BrandeisMakerLab/Robotics_ZumoAutomation/README.md

 # Pololu Wrapper Libraries
   +  These libraries provide added functionality to [Pololu's Zumo Shield Library](https://github.com/pololu/zumo-shield-arduino-library)
   + They take a sensor or motor and make it more user friendly and add calibration

  ## Accel Library, Interfaces with Robot's accelerometer
    - includes calibration function `initializeCompass()`, which makes sure accelerometer at rest reads no acceleration on x and y axes
   -  The getter functions allow the robot's acceleration to be returned in centimeters per second squared `accel.getX()`
   -  The class can also return whether it has been collided with from rest `collided()` See *Was_Bumped*
   -  The class can print its acceleration to the serial monitor `printAccels()` See *Print_Accelerations*

 ## DriveShield Library, Interfaces with Robot's motors
 - Includes functions like DriveForward, DriveBackward, etc whic hlet the robot drive around.
   -  The simplest version `driveForward(500)` would tell the robot to drive forward, wait half a second, and stop See *Example*
   -  The more advanced version with no time parameter `driveForward()` just sets the robot to drive forward and gives more user control.
 - The get and setPower method allow the robot to change its speed, so it can speed up or slow down wihtout hardcoding speed, like this `setPower(getPower()/2)` which halves the robot's power.
 See *Random Power*

+## Music Player Library, Interfaces with robot's buzzer

+- Includes functions to play a song and individual notes with the buzzer
+  - See *Example* , which uses `play()` to play a song and `play (NOTE_E(4))` to play an individual note

 # Zumo Game Libraries
  +  These libraries build on the more low level programs to allow the robots to play a zumo match

 ## LineCalibrator Library, Determines Thresholds Between Regions of a Zumo Ring
   - includes function to prompt a user to move the robot over the regions to be detected `calibrateLineSensors()` See *calibrate*
   - to get the result, use `getThresholds()` which returns a list of the numerical boundaries between regions
   - to get the list of regions (which could be in different order than you gave) use `getRegions()`

 ## LineGlobal Library, Allows Robot to be able to tell apart the regions of any zumo field
  - To use, you need the `setElements(String* regions, int numRegions, String regionsSeen[],bool USB)`
  - To see what region the robot is over, use `getRegion()` See *Calibrate*